brandelt4/brandelt4.github.io/research.md

 title: Research
 ---

 I am interested in building adaptive agents that can safely navigate complex environments to achieve desired outcomes.
-To this end, I am particularly excited about the framework of Bayesian model-based reinforcement learning.
+To this end, I am focussed on the framework of Bayesian model-based reinforcement learning.
 I believe it provides the natural basis for building robust and adaptive artificial agents that can deal with stochastic and partially-observable environments.

 More specifically, my research has been dedicated to creating better world models (latent-variable generative modelling) and model-based agents with Bayesian planning objectives.